GIVE YOU A RECEIPT WHEN YOU PAY YOUR TAXES

 INCLUDE YOUTH VOICES IN DECISIONS

 I’ve built businesses and run non-profits.
 I've worked with & mentored kids from pre-k through high school, taught continuing education to young adults in college.
 I mentor aspiring entrepreneurs, and I serve on boards and committees across a myriad of industries.
 I‘m certain that our best ideas and energy come from our youth.
-As mayor, I will institute a Mayor’s Youth Council to advise and inform policy, especially those that affect them most.
+As mayor, I will institute a Mayor’s Youth Council to advise and inform policy, especially those that affect them most and create an educational pipeline for how to run for office (open to the public).
 We need leadership that takes young people seriously.
 Their ideas, hopes, aspirations, and fears.
 New Bedford’s youth are uniquely positioned to help save our schools, create more job opportunities and improve access to city resources.
 New Bedford belongs to the young people who will inherit it, not to us.
 They’re our future and the key to our greatest successes.

 END NEW BEDFORD'S POLITICAL CRONYISM